louis-not/yaap/README.md

 # YAAP

 yet another ai program. because we needed another one.
+The motivation for writing this code is to try and create a very simple chat terminal AI helper.

 ## what it does